 Direct producer: An analysis tool which acts as a SARIF producer.

 Converter: A SARIF producer that transforms the output of an analysis tool from its native output format into the SARIF format.

+Post-processor: A SARIF producer that transforms an existing SARIF log file into a new SARIF log file, for example, by removing or redacting security-sensitive elements.

 SARIF consumer: A program that reads and interprets a SARIF log file.